top of page

 Generating Heat

-• Generator: Unlike some campgrounds, there are no power hook-ups at Freezer Burn.
-If you want power, find a friend or a camp with a generator.
+• Generator: Unlike some campgrounds, there are no power hook-ups at Valkrye Ranch.
+If you want power, share one with a friend or join a camp with a generator.
 Bring extension cords and a surge protector to ensure safety while using it.

 • Electric blanket: For those with regular tents or car camping, electric blankets are a great way to get comfy.
 Many camps are happy to provide power for those who have lower power needs, or you could invest in a small generator.
 Be careful to check that the generator is safe for your blanket, and plug it into a surge protector so it doesn't get fried by the odd power surge.